KevinMedicine26/KevinMedicine26/README.md

 - 👋 Hi, I’m @KevinMedicine26
-- 👀 I’m interested in ...CODING and Medicine
+- 👀 I’m interested in ...
+Medicine and Investment
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...JAVA
-- 💞️ I’m looking to collaborate on ...Medical product
+- 💞️ I’m looking to collaborate on ...Medical Software
-- 📫 How to reach me ...never mind
+- 📫 How to reach me ...kshaw@foxmail.com

 <!---
 KevinMedicine26/KevinMedicine26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.